Correct-Syntax/correct-syntax.github.io/content/posts/is-it-right-to-download-youtube-videos.md

 #### What is our standard?

-Now, a disclaimer here: I used to download videos from YouTube using external software, before I knew that it was a violation of the YouTube TOS.
+Now, a disclaimer here: I used to download videos from YouTube using external software for offline viewing, before I knew that it was a violation of the YouTube TOS.
 However, ignorance isn't much of an excuse and I no longer do so.

 I think about how if I am willing to break the TOS to download a video from YouTube, then what keeps me from doing anything else against the terms?